Macmod/goblob/README.md

 - `-skipssl=true` - Skip SSL verification (default: `false`)
 - `-invertsearch=true` - Enumerate accounts for each container instead of containers for each account (default: `false`)

+For instance, if you just want to find publicly exposed containers using large lists of storage accounts and container names, you should use `-maxpages=0` to prevent the goroutines from paginating the results.
+Then run it again on the set of results you found with `-blobs=true` and `-maxpages=-1` to actually get the URLs of the blobs.

+If, on the other hand, you want to test a small list of very popular container names against a large set of storage accounts, you might want to try `-invertsearch=true` with `-maxpages=0`, in order to see the public accounts for each container name instead of the container names for each storage account.

+You may also want to try changing `goroutines`, `-timeout` and `-maxidleconns`, `-maxidleconnsperhost` and `-maxconnsperhost` and `-skipssl` in order to best use your bandwidth and find results faster.

+Experiment with the flags to find what works best for you ;-)

 ## Example

 TODO: Put example here